 That’s because they weren’t holding up their end of the unwritten social code we all know (and appreciate): hold the door open for the next person(s), and say thank you when someone does it for you.

-Not long ago, Corbett, my youngest son, and I were going in to Barnes & Noble.
-Corbett ran ahead a few feet to open the door for several ladies who were talking to each other as they entered the store.
+Several years ago, when Corbett, my youngest son, and I were going in to Barnes & Noble, Corbett ran ahead a few feet to open the door for several ladies who were talking to each other as they entered the store.
 Each one walked through and never smiled, made eye contact, or said anything to him.

 “Mama, those ladies didn’t say thank you or even notice me.
 I’m not going to hold the door open for anyone else — ever,” he said, half in disappointment, half in indignation.